 Did you know that you’re a walking water balloon?
 You have some organs in there too, but without water, none of those organs would be able to function.

 Which is why most of us know that we need to drink water to stay alive, but many of us could also stand to drink more water every day.
 “A lot” of water, we know, seems like too vague a valuation.
 How much water is “enough” for me?
 This depends on many factors, including height, weight, age, activity level, sex, health conditions, environment, and more.
-A person who trains for marathons has a different necessity level than do the casual lunchtime walking buddies.
+A person who trains for marathons has a different necessity level than the casual lunchtime walking buddies.
 People who have kidney or liver issues and pregnant women will want to consult with their doctor to determine the exact amount of daily water intake since too much water might actually do damage in these cases.
 You can check this handy calculator to gauge your magic water number after learning these top 15 benefits of drinking more water in your daily routine.

 There are a ton of reasons to drink plenty of water, but let’s start with 15 big ones for now.